7-Steps to 7-Figures

 - Autonomy and not having to rely on anyone will ultimately make you happy.
 Having expensive to-maintain items, like gas-guzzlers will take you further from autonomy and happiness.
 CRA’s ceiling on passenger vehicles = $30,000 + GST.
 These limits do not apply to SUVs, vans, and trucks that are used 90%+ to transport goods, passengers to earn income.
 These limits do not apply to a van/truck used 50% to earn income with a maximum of 3 seats.
 After heart disease and cancer, you are most likely to die in a road accident!
 Here is a link to help you choose the safest vehicle to survive a crash: https://littleanjasplate.wordpress.com/2017/11/14/the-safest-vehicles-to-survive-a-crash/

 - Buy & hold when it comes to all investments including your personal residence if you insist on buying (most should rent).
 Buy to only to improve your life and not for rental income or capital appreciation.
 Only if you have no mortgage on your first place and move into a second place, then sure consider renting out your first home (buy and hold).

 - If you make a 20% down-payment you should consider a home less than 2.5x your gross annual household income.
 If you can make a down payment of at least 30% you could consider a home that costs up to 4x your gross annual household income.
 A condo is usually less desirable – only if the alternatives simply do not suit you or if you have the resources to acquire a multi-unit property.

 - Consider an income property only after you’ve paid off the mortgage on your residence.
 If you divide the net operating income from a rental property by the cost of the property you get the investment yield.
-From this value we can determine if it is economically viable to rent out the property or sell it.
-Having positive cash flow is not good enough to determine economical viability.
+From this value, we can determine if it is economically viable to rent out the property or sell it.
+Having positive cash flow is not good enough to determine economic viability.